edent/BMW-i-Remote/README.md

 * `serviceType=CHARGE_NOW`

 #### Start Climate Control
+This will activate climate control within your vehicle.

+It *appears* to be limited to the last temperature you set when you were in the car.
+I can't find a way to instruct the car to reach a specific temperature.

 * `serviceType=CLIMATE_NOW`

 #### Lock the doors
+Performs central locking.

 * `serviceType=DOOR_LOCK`

 #### Unlock the doors
+This will unlock all the doors on your vehicle.

+Please use **extreme caution** when sending this command.
+Ensure that you are in sight of the vehicle and are able to lock it if needed.

 * `serviceType=DOOR_UNLOCK`

 #### Flash the headlights
+If you can't find the vehicle, or need to illuminate something in its vicinity, you can briefly activate the headlights.

 * `serviceType=LIGHT_FLASH&count=2`
     * I assume that `count` relates to the number of seconds to keep the light on?

 #### Charging Schedule
+Set the peak / off peak charging schedule.

 * `serviceType=CHARGING_CONTROL`
     * I haven't bothered to figure this out, but the error it returns should give you some pointers:
 ```